Wooly-AI/docs/docs/Quick Start/Using the VRAM Model Cache Tool.md

 ---
 sidebar_position: 2
-slug: /using-the-vram-model-cacher
+slug: /using-the-vram-model-cache
 ---

-The WoolyAI GPU VRAM Model Cacher (GPU VRAM DeDup feature) is a tool that allows you to cache models on the WoolyAI Server's GPU VRAM, so that any WoolyAI Client kernel executions that load the identical models can share the cached model.
+The WoolyAI GPU VRAM Model Cache (GPU VRAM DeDup feature) CLI is a tool that allows you to cache models on the WoolyAI Server's GPU VRAM, so that any WoolyAI Client kernel executions that load the identical models can share the cached model.
 This eliminates duplicate consumption of GPU VRAM for identical models, making it available to load more models and execute more jobs.

 ### Prerequisites